 No matter whether you're an over-supplier or an under-supplier, every breastfeeding momma has the same fear: What if I run out of milk?

-Over the years, I've come up with a few uses for surplus breast milk, such as giving a breast milk bath or making breast milk lotion, but today, I'm going to show you how to make breast milk soap.
-This is a great way to make beautiful soaps using your own milk as a fresh ingredient.
+Over the years, I've come up with a few uses for surplus breast milk, such as giving a breast milk bath or making breast milk lotion, but today, I will show you how to use it in soap.
+It's a great way to use your milk as a fresh ingredient.
 You can even tweak it to your heart's desire by adding essential oils, honey, and oatmeal.

 If you're an experienced soap maker used to working with lye, you might want to give my cold process breastmilk soap recipe a try.